 Current Policy Projections

-With currently implemented policies, Costa Rica’s emissions levels could increase between 149% and 150% above 1990 levels by 2020 and between 175% to 187% of 1990 levels by 2030, excluding land use, land use change and forestry (LULUCF).
+With currently implemented policies, Costa Rica’s emissions levels could increase by 132% above 1990 levels by 2020 and 146% above of 1990 levels by 2030, excluding land use, land use change and forestry (LULUCF).
 Total emissions excl.
 LULUCF increased sharply in the early 1990s, and have steadily increased, though at a lower rate since 2000, doubling between 1990 (6.5 MtCO2e) and 2012 (13.8 MtCO2e).
 The LULUCF sector is expected to become a larger sink in the future, but emissions from transport, industry, and waste are expected to grow over time under current policies.

 Costa Rica has put in place several policies to reduce GHG emissions.
 Most of the planned abatement will come from the LULUCF and transport sectors.
 For the LULUCF sector, the government intends to make an extensive use of funds from the REDD+ and carbon trade (Ministerio de Ambiente Energia y Telecommunicaciones, 2009; Ministerio de Ambiente y Energía, 2014).
 Until now, many of the accounting details for programmes like REDD+ in a post-2020 scenario have been uncertain (OECD, 2014).
 For the transport sector, Costa Rica has implemented policies focused on fostering electrification, modal-shift, and energy efficiency.

-Beyond LULUCF, the main policies driving mitigation take place in the energy, transport and agriculture sectors, with further substantial emissions reductions from the waste sector.
-Since the implementation of the National Climate Change Strategy (ENCC) in 2008, Costa Rica has been working to design mitigation actions in transportation, energy efficiency and conservation, renewable energy and agriculture (NAMA Database, 2011).
+Beyond LULUCF and transport, the main policies driving mitigation take place in the energy and agriculture sectors, with further substantial emissions reductions from the waste sector.
+Since the implementation of the National Climate Change Strategy (ENCC) in 2008, Costa Rica has been working to design mitigation actions in energy efficiency and conservation, renewable energy and agriculture (NAMA Database, 2011).
 Examples of the policies considered include a goal to have 100% electricity generated from renewable energy, better agricultural practices, waste management in cities and electric transportation (Ministerio de Ambiente y Energía, 2015b).

 Costa Rica’s National Programme for Carbon Neutrality—first implemented in 2012—is a government initiative to reach carbon neutrality.
 Under this programme, the government has established a voluntary domestic carbon market, in which businesses and organisations can purchase emissions offsets in pursuit of carbon neutrality, but only after they have done everything possible to reduce their own emissions.
 The programme also establishes a “C-Neutral” (carbon neutral) certification for businesses and a national registry of carbon footprints for organisations (Ministerio de Ambiente y Energía, 2015a).